SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 83. - *Ice Knife* © (S) level 1 Conjuration [UB]

 You create a shard of ice and fling it at one creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 piercing damage.
 Hit or miss, the shard then explodes.
 The target and each creature within 5 feet of the point where the ice exploded must succeed on a Dexterity saving throw or take 2d6 cold damage.
-When you cast this spell using a spell slot of 2nd level or higher, the cold damage increases by 1d6 for each slot level above 1st.
+When you cast this spell using a spell slot of 2nd level or higher, both the cold and piercing damage increase by 1 die for each slot level above 1st.

 # 84. - Identify (M,V,S) level 1 Divination [SOL]